-Health and safety issues within the construction industry are taken very seriously, so it is important that all workers undertake the necessary training programmes to ensure that they are fully aware of how to use equipment in a safe manner.
+The nature of operating powered access platforms means that health and safety should be taken very seriously, so it is important that all workers undertake the necessary training programmes to ensure they are fully aware of how to use equipment in a safe manner.

 A mix of theory and practical training, this course is designed to enable operators to manoeuvre, drive and position the MEWPs safely and proficiently.
 Courses can be undertaken on scissor lifts, boom lifts, trailer mounted or truck mounted platforms.

 Who should attend and who needs a PAL Card?